Fitting Sparse Markov Models to Categorical Time Series Using Convex Clustering: Proof of Theorems

-For a symmetric matrix matrix $\bm{M}_1$, Hanson and Wright (1971) have determined a lower bound of the tail probability of any quadratic form $U^T\bm{M}_1U$ of a sub-Gaussian random variable $U$ with mean $\bm{0}$ and variance-covariance matrix $\si^2\bm{I}$ as follows:
+For a symmetric matrix matrix $\bm{M}_1$, \cite{hanson1971bound} have determined a lower bound on the tail probability of any quadratic form $U^T\bm{M}_1U$ of a sub-Gaussian random variable $U$ with mean $\bm{0}$ and variance-covariance matrix $\si^2\bm{I}$ as follows: